A stay at Getaway House is about slowing down, disconnecting, and appreciating the fine art of doing, well, nothing.

-Adjacent the kitchen is a tiny bathroom with a stainless-steel-wrapped shower stall and just enough floor space to do your business.
+Adjacent to the kitchen is a tiny bathroom with a stainless-steel-wrapped shower stall and just enough floor space to do your business.
 A “spa bathroom” this is not, but we weren’t expecting that anyway.

-The toilet uses some sort of newfangled, aluminum-foil-powered, space-age technology that must have been invented by NASA.
+Unlike a traditional flush toilet, the Getaway House loo uses some sort of newfangled, aluminum-foil-powered, space-age technology that must have been invented by NASA.
 We still don’t totally understand the wizardry behind it!
 Somehow it just worked.

 Outside, we found a cozy campfire area with a fire pit, Adirondack chairs, and a picnic table.
 Free s’mores are provided to get the party started, and additional provisions like firewood and firestarter logs are for sale in a bin outside.

 Dawn.
 Fresh fallen snow.
 A squirrel at the window.
 We shared a moment.